Hugh Wants Nick to Be Kind to Himself

 Well Nina is wanting a crudo as well and they go shopping for fruit.
 What happens in between we will never know.
 During the shopping we reminisce about Pepin's scolding of Nick for a poor panna cotta.
 He wants redemption.

 They are in two different kitchens.
 One is more equipped that the other.
 Nicholas got the nicer one, but I think it’s just a roll of the dice.
 But that role has resulted in Nina being without a ice cream spinner or a Paco Jet, which is a fancy burring device that you can make ice cream with.
 Paco Jets are killer.
 We love them.

+Chef coats on.
+Teams are a go go with Jason on noodle, Brian on duck, and Louis on crudo.
+Nicholas is playing cheffy chef and overseeing them all.
+He's driven.
 Nina is trying to get together a dessert.
 She's going to make donuts, or Stephanie is.
 Travis is busting it and Shirley is moving at Shirley speed, which is faster than anyone else in a professional kitchen nowadays.

 That swordfish looks pretty.
 Over to team Nicholas' kitchen where Jason is ego pressing some shellfish.
 He says it's a 200 pounds of ego pressure but I think it more like 2 tons.
 No one ever called him shy.

 Tom and Emeril walk in and Tom is audibly perplexed when he learns that Jason was the first chef picked to be on Team Nick.
 This shunning makes Jason angry until he glimpses a beautiful man only to realize it is but his own reflection.
 The Earth is back in balance.
 Nicholas, Tom and Emeril talk through the season and whittle down to this: Nicholas is a chef of nuance.
 Nuance needs to show through in taste and style or he will not be Top Chef.